Faculty Bios

 -

 Professor, Lynne Andonian earned a Bachelor of Science in Occupational Therapy from Boston University, a M.A. degree in Industrial Design from the Pratt Institute, and a PhD in Organizational Systems from Saybrook University.
 She has over 30 years of clinical experience, primarily in mental health, in a variety of settings including inpatient hospitals, outpatient partial hospitalization programs, public schools, and community-based settings.
 Dr. Andonian has also worked with people with disabilities in Zambia and Uganda and has taught in Finland.
 She has presented nationally and internationally on her research interests that include community advocacy for underserved groups, people with mental illness, emotional intelligence, and international education.
-She is on the Steering Committee of the Psychiatric Occupational Therapy Action Coalition (POTAC) and is on the Editorial Board for the Occupational Therapy in Mental Health Journal.
+She is on the Scholarship Committee of the Psychiatric Occupational Therapy Action Coalition (POTAC) and is on the Editorial Board for the Occupational Therapy in Mental Health Journal.

 Selected Works of Dr. Lynne Andonian